 05 of 10

 Arizona is a land of natural beauty, so it stands to reason that there's plenty of wildlife to see while you're visiting, even in the colder month of December, but did you know there is a world famous Arabian horse farm and an all-breed cat show that both offer special events in December?

 At the Mesa Convention Center on December 8-9, 2018, the " All Breed Cat Show" returns to Phoenix and features professional exhibitors, vendors, and cat-loving spectators from around the world hosted by the Phoenix Feline Fanciers.

 If bigger animals are more your style, consider taking the Arabian Horse Farm Tour at one of Scottsdale's prominent Arabian horse farms, which open their doors, welcoming the public to enjoy National Champion horses, meet top trainers, and learn more about this breed from December 28, 2018, through January 1, 2019.
 Alternatively, head over to the Fairgrounds in Central Phoenix for the annual Arizona National Livestock Show, which takes place December 27, 2018, through January 1, 2019.

 December is a month full of sports in Arizona, with regular season games happening for the Arizona Cardinals football team, the Arizona Coyotes hockey team, and the Phoenix Suns basketball team as well as several college teams in the area.

-There are also a number of Bowl games and special events associated with being a fan of these sports including the Pac-12 versus Big-12 Conference matchup game the Cactus Bowl and the top college football game the Fiesta Bowl, which also comes with a Fiesta Bowl Parade and Fiesta Bowl Tailgate Party.
+There are also a number of Bowl games and special sports events, including the Pac-12 versus Big-12 Conference matchup game the Cactus Bowl and the top college football game the Fiesta Bowl, which also comes with a Fiesta Bowl Parade and Fiesta Bowl Tailgate Party.
 Before every home Cardinals football game, you can also join the Touchdown Tailgate party at the Westgate Entertainment District's WaterDance Plaza.

 07 of 10